THIS DATE IN HISTORY: April 4

 Not only does the 24-year-old Carolina Hurricanes defenseman score a goal, he gets what proves to be the last game-tying goal in NHL history.
 Fast scores at 17:34 of the third period to give the Hurricanes a 6-6 tie with the Florida Panthers at Office Depot Center.

-Fast, recalled from Lowell of the American Hockey League for Carolina's season finale, takes a pass from Rod Brind'Amour and shoots it past Florida goaltender Roberto Luongo to get the Hurricanes even after they've blown a 4-0 lead.
+Fast, recalled from Lowell of the American Hockey League for Carolina's season finale, takes a pass from Rod Brind'Amour and beats Florida goaltender Roberto Luongo to get the Hurricanes even after they've blown a 4-0 lead.

 With the adoption of the shootout after the 2004-05 season is cancelled by a lockout, Fast's goal stands as the last tying goal in an NHL game.